OCB7D2D/OcbMicroSplatRoads/README.md

 You need to disable EAC to use this mod!

+## Download and Install

+End-Users are encouraged to download my mods from [NexusMods][3].
+Every download there helps me to buy stuff for mod development.

+Otherwise please use one of the [official releases][4] here.
+Only clone or download the repo if you know what you do!

 ## In-Game Screenshots

 First screen shows custom roads, second one vanilla: